PatSvedberg/historical_stockholm/README.md

      * Here the user can see places of interests around the city.
 They can also suggest new pins to be added to the map.
      ![Image of Index Page](/assets/images/maps-img-min.PNG "Image of Index Page")
      ## Museum
-     * Here there is a collection of museums to visit with a picture and a small text descriping the museum.
+     * Here there is a collection of museums to visit with a picture and a small text describing the museum.
      ![Image of Index Page](/assets/images/museums-img-min.PNG "Image of Index Page")
      <br />
      <br />